Okpainmo/fast-django-backend-template/README.md

 * [Pydantic Documentation](https://docs.pydantic.dev)
 * [Django Documentation](https://docs.djangoproject.com)

-> Just in case this repository ever gets to save your butt at work or while learning Jenkins, and you wish to send an appreciation, [feel free to buy me a 'coffee'](https://paystack.com/pay/cagnddqmr2).
+> Just in case this repository ever gets to save your butt at any point, and you wish to send an appreciation, [feel free to buy me a 'coffee'](https://paystack.com/pay/cagnddqmr2).

 Cheers!!!